EGoverde/Mvvm.Nucleus.Maui/README.md

 ## Getting started

 Nucleus MVVM is available as a [NuGet package](https://www.nuget.org/packages/Mvvm.Nucleus.Maui).
 After adding the package it requires little code to get started and remains similar to a regular MAUI app.
+It is recommended to add the `Mvvm.Nucleus.Maui` namespace to your GlobalUsings.
 To get started remove the default `UseMauiApp<App>` and configure Nucleus using the options:

                 builder.UseNucleusMvvm<App, AppShell>(options =>
                     options.RegisterTypes(dependencyOptions =>